sbrunner/sphinx-prompt/README.rst

 Prompt(s)
 ~~~~~~~~~

-If modifier is auto, a coma separated list of prompts to find in the statements.
+If modifier is auto, a comma-separated list of prompts to find in the statements.

 Else the prompt to add on each statements, for Python and Bash language the end
 ``\`` is supported.